geremy-condra/geremy-condra.github.io/_posts/2024-01-20-grizzled-wizard-nachos.md

     name: Pan cleanup
     text: >-
       Pull the parchment paper out of the pan and use a plastic pan scraper to get any burned-on cheese off.
 Then wash and rinse as normal.
-Easy!

 ---